Complex B2B hotel operations tool — Power Grid,

 Problem

 Users could not view room availability and prices in one place, which led to a cumbersome workflow.
-To perform these actions, users had to open each room or price in a separate window in calendar mode.
+To perform these actions, users had to open each room or price in a separate window

 Goals

-Reduce the number of steps/time to make changes.
+• Reduce the number of steps/time to make changes.

-• Provide a complete overview of hotel status on one page
+• Provide a complete overview of hotel status on one page for improved decision-making.

 Preparing for a long journey